 Let’s examine some of the important aspects, such as Form 3CEB's due date and applicability.

-The last date for filing Form 3CEB (AY 2024-2025) for Companies required to furnish a report under Section 92E of the IT Act is 31st October 2024.
+The last date for filing Form 3CEB for Companies required to furnish a report under Section 92E of the IT Act is 31st October of the relevant Assessment Year.

 Form 3CEB is applicable to companies that engage in international and specified domestic transactions with any associated enterprise.
-Businesses have to file this form irrespective of the value of international transactions, but for domestic transactions, only if the value exceeds Rs.
+Businesses have to file this form irrespective of the value of their international transactions, but for domestic transactions, the form has to be filed only if the value exceeds Rs.
 20 crore in a fiscal year.

-A thorough report from an independent chartered accountant is required from all businesses that engage in such deals.
+A thorough report from an independent chartered accountant is required from all businesses that engage in such transactions.

 The fee that one business charges its associated business for the goods and services it has provided is referred to as transfer pricing.
 Form 3CEB follows two conditions as set by transfer pricing regulations.
 These are: